• Skip to primary navigation

 Ingredients to make a meal.

-Bow tie pasta can be substituted with any medium sized dried pasta you have on hand.
-Penne is a great choice.
+• Bow tie pasta - Can be substituted with any medium sized dried pasta you have on hand, like penne or macaroni.

 Sauteeing onions and adding other ingredients to make a side dish.

-If your sauce appears thin, remove your pan from the heat and allow to rest, uncovered, for 5-10 minutes before serving.
-The pasta will continue to soak up moisture in the pan and your sauce will thicken over time.
+Sauce looking runny? - After your pasta has finished cooking, your sauce may still look a bit thin.
+Allow the pan to rest for 5 minutes before serving.
+The pasta will continue to soak up moisture in the pan, steam will continue releasing from the dish, and the sauce will thicken over time.

 A creamy sauce coats bow tie pasta and asparagus.